mimiquate/nosvim/README.md

 Extra customizations and/or overrides can be placed under `~/.nvim.lua`, which will be loaded automatically if present.

+### Plugins

+To add a new plugin, you need to add a new file under `~/.config/nvim/lua/plugins/` according to lazy.nvim plugins spec specification.

+See other existing files under that directory for examples on how to configure.

 ## License

    Copyright 2024 Mimiquate